These are the best Christmas movies on Netflix and Co.

-Netflix, Amazon Prime, and Disney+ are also shining with a Christmas glow, treating us to movies that will get us in the festive spirit before Christmas Eve.
-Here are NextPit's picks for the best Christmas movies on the major streaming platforms.
+Netflix, Amazon Prime, Disney+, and Apple TV+ are also shining with a Christmas glow, treating us to movies that will get us in the festive spirit before Christmas Eve.
+Here are NextPit's picks for the best Christmas movies and series on the major streaming platforms.

 You've just trudged home through the snow with your Christmas tree under your arm, stirred the extra-large amount of mulled wine, and are about to ceremoniously decorate the tree.
 What do you do then to take the pre-Christmas spirit to the extreme?
 That's right, you watch a nice Christmas movie with your loved ones.

 Sure, thanks to Netflix and the like, there's an overabundance of Christmas-themed flicks to do just that.
-But that's exactly why it takes someone to curate the best movies for you and give you an all-around happy package.
+But that's exactly why it takes someone to curate the best movies and series for you and give you an all-around happy package.
 That's why I've watched heaps of trailers, pored over best lists, and memorized Rotten Tomatoes' Top 65—only to throw all the recommendations to the wind and present to you here now a very, very subjective list of our favorite Christmas movies.

 Where can you watch the movies?

-Some movies are available on one of the mentioned platforms, but not always in every country.
+Some movies are available only on one of the mentioned platforms, but not always in every country.
 In these cases, I'll give you alternatives on how else you can watch the movie.
 Alternatively, you can also use a VPN service*, such as CyberGhost VPN, which even has a streaming mode.

 PS: If you haven't signed up for any of the streaming services, you can frequently take a trial month first.
 Click here for the subscriptions:

 But enough blabbering: here are what we think are the best Christmas movies you can stream this year.
 We've also dug up ten Christmas series for your viewing pleasure.
 Shimmy through the whole article, or jump straight to the movie you want to see to find out which platform you can watch it on:

 Let's kick things off with a classic that I've really grown to love.
 Tim Burton has mastered like no other the art of giving his films their very own look (even if he only produces and does not direct this one).
 This is also true of 1993's The Nightmare Before Christmas, which features stop-motion animated puppets.